Walter Reuther: General Motors

 In 1936, General Motors (GM) was the largest corporation in the world and held many plants in Flint, Michigan, about 60 miles north of Detroit.
 Reuther's brother, Roy, was already in Flint drawing up strategy plans and organizing workers to shut down the automaker until it would recognize the rights of the workers to unionize.
 The strike began on New Year's Eve, December 31, 1936, when the workers sat down in the plants and refused to leave.
 General Motors retaliated by turning off the heat in the plant.

 In solidarity with the Flint strikers, Reuther led a strike at Detroit's Fleetwood Plant, where bodies were made for GM's luxury vehicle, the Cadillac.
 Support strikes were also called in Oakland, California; Pontiac, Michigan; and St. Louis, Missouri.
 Autoworkers around the nation engaged in action in support of the Flint sit-down strikers.

 Back in Flint, the police tried to force the workers out of the plant in what became known as the "Battle of Bulls Run."
 Over a hundred policemen attacked the pickets with tear gas and bullets, sending thirteen workers to the hospital with gunshot wounds.
 Victor manned the sound car and encouraged the workers to fight back, which they did by sling-shotting door hinges from the factory roof and turning fire hoses on the police in the 16-degree Fahrenheit winter night.
 Victor and Genora Johnson, a leader of the Women's Brigade, took turns in the sound car exhorting the workers to stand their ground.

 Michigan Governor Frank Murphy called in 2,000 members of the National Guard, not to force the workers out of the plants, but to keep the peace.
 After a brilliant move, the workers were able to gain control of the only plant in the country that made Chevrolet engines.
-Finally, 44 days later, General Motors was forced to recognize the worker's right to unionize and signed its first collective bargaining agreement with the fledgling UAW.
+Finally, 44 days later, General Motors was forced to recognize the workers' right to unionize and signed its first collective bargaining agreement with the fledgling UAW.

 The Flint sit-down strike has become known as the Lexington and Valley Forge of American industrial unionism.
 Roy recalled, "When the boys came out of the plants, I never saw a night like that and perhaps will never see it again.
 I liken it to a country experiencing independence, families reunited for the first time since the strike began, kids hanging onto daddy with tears of joy and happiness.
 It was a sea of humanity in which fears were no longer on the minds of the workers."

 In 1950, Reuther negotiated and signed with Charlie Wilson, chief executive officer of General Motors, the Treaty of Detroit, an historic five-year labor contract that, in exchange for a commitment not to strike, gave rank-and-file workers better wages, health care, and pensions.
 At the time, Fortune Magazine wrote that the Treaty of Detroit “made the worker to an amazing degree a middle class member of a middle class society.”